 There is research indicating that a healthy diet, rich in fruits, vegetables, and other plant-based foods, may help counteract exposure to heavy metals—much in the same way they keep your body healthy from sugar, inflammation, etc.

-In a sense, a smoothie may help—it is usually made of healthy plant foods—but simply eating more plant-based foods throughout the day is just as useful, and probably a better option.
+In a sense, a smoothie may help—it is usually made of healthy plant foods—but simply eating more plant-based foods throughout the day is just as useful, and is probably a better option.

 What Makes a Healthy Smoothie?